(Only slightly edited for better understanding.)

 Update: Months later Angela's uncle came and now looks after his children.
 (2009)

-Update: In 2015 Ruth's family arrived in Kyangwali, they took guardianship of Ruth.
+Update: In 2015 Ruth's grandmother and aunt arrived in Kyangwali, they took guardianship of Ruth.
+Angela became very depressed.

 While fleeing the Congo and after a terrible accident of one of the refugee women who was not known to me, I picked up a few weeks old baby whom I later named Ruth.
 The helpless baby was bleeding and sustained injuries and a fracture.
 I spent months in a hospital taking care of her.
 I want to thank you because since the time I met you the life of the child and mine did not remain the same but changed positively.